Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: TN-DA Example 1: ODMTS Design with Adoptions Problem

-Table \ref{tab:yp_exp_1_alg_perform} presents an overview of the algorithmic performances of all algorithms on Experiment 1.
-The column `\# total itr.' reports the number of iterations, corresponding to the number of ODMTS-DFD problems solved during the runs.
-The column `\# outer itr.' indicates the number of iterations for \mynameref{rho_GAGR}, where its corresponding total iterations represent the number of iterations of \mynameref{alg:m_GRRE}.
-All iterative algorithms achieve the optimal solution in a short duration.
-It can also be seen that Algorithm \mynameref{rho_GAGR} requires significantly more computational time, whereas Algorithm \mynameref{alg:m_GRRE} takes about the same amount of computational time as Algorithm \mynameref{rho_GRAD}.
+Table~\ref{tab:yp_exp_4_alg_perform} compares the computational performances of all solution methods along with the quality of their resulting network designs.
+The column `\# Total Itr.' reports the number of iterations, corresponding to the number of ODMTS-DFD problems solved during the runs.
+The column `\# Outer Itr.' indicates the number of iterations for~\mynameref{alg:rho_GAGR}, where its corresponding total iterations represent the number of iterations of~\mynameref{alg:eta_GRRE} (its subproblem).
+First, it can be seen that Algorithm~\mynameref{alg:rho_GAGR} requires significantly more computational time, whereas Algorithm~\mynameref{alg:eta_GRRE} takes about the same amount of computational time as Algorithm~\mynameref{alg:rho_GRAD}.
+Note that a practical approach to reduce the running time is to increase the step sizes of the trip-based algorithms.
 On the other hand, arc-based algorithms take less time compared to the trip-based algorithms.
-Furthermore, $\%R_{false}$ and $\%A_{false}$ are not necessarily equal to 0 although the optimal design $\mathbf{z}^*$ is found by the iterative algorithms.
-This result can be explained by the statement summarized in Remark \ref{rmk:opt_but_not_0p}.

-Table \ref{tab:yp_exp_2_alg_perform} compares the computational performances of all algorithms on Experiment 2.
-Under this setting, most of the iterative algorithms successfully obtain the optimal design found by the exact algorithm, except Algorithm \mynameref{alg:arc_s1} with rule \ref{rule:d}.
-This exception could be attributed to the design of rule \ref{rule:d} which strictly selects trips for the following iterations, resulting in an earlier termination.
-The ratio of core trips to the set of all trips is significantly lower in this experiment; hence, more iterations are conducted in most of the algorithms.
-Note that a practical approach to reduce the running time is to increase the step sizes of the trip-based algorithms.
+Secondly, four out of seven heuristic runs find the optimal solution, whereas Algorithm~\mynameref{alg:arc_s1} (with both rule~\ref{rule:all_adopt_odmts} and rule~\ref{rule:upper_bound_odmts}) and Algorithm~\mynameref{alg:arc_s2} (with rules~\ref{rule:upper_bound_odmts} and~\ref{rule:all_adopt_odmts}) report solutions with small optimality gaps.
+Despite having the same gap, the two arc-based algorithms report different results, due to their different expansion rules.
+Moreover, Propositions~\ref{prop:alg_1_prop}, \ref{prop:arc_s1_proFR}, and~\ref{prop:arc_s1_proFA} can be related to the results on {\sc False Rejection Rate} and {\sc False Adoption Rate}.
+In general, for transit agencies, small $\%R_{false}$ or $\% A_{false}$ values are indications of advantageous ODMTS designs when the optimal solution is unavailable.
+Three additional experiments with different parameter settings are provided in Appendix~\ref{sect:michigan_instance_appendix}, demonstrating the performances of the proposed algorithms while providing network designs with desired adoption properties.